ECAM-Brussels/e-cam/content/AW4L/slides/05-exam.md

 - **Declarative**:
   we describe the DOM instead of explicitely mutating it.
   For example in `<p>Hello {name()}</p>`,
-  the framework ensures that name has the correct value.
+  the framework ensures that `p` has the correct text.

 - **Composition and reusability**: components can be reused as many times as necessary,